benjaminhowson/bandits/README.md

 However, you have no information about any of the slot machines.
 How do you find the one with the highest expected reward while losing the least amount of money in the process?
 This problem is what bandit algorithms attempt to solve.

 # Using Bandits
 ## Sample Function
-To define the bandit, you need a function that samples rewards from the environment.
-Lets code up a simple environment with two actions.
-Suppose there are two slot machines at the casino; the first has an expected rewards equal to: 0.5; and the seconand has an expected reward equal to: 0.8
+To define the bandit, all you need is a function that samples a reward for each action.

+Below is an example of a simple environment with two actions whose expected rewards are equal to 0.5 and 0.8:

 ```python
 def sample(action):